ahawkins/hawkins.io/_posts/2011-12-04-moving_on_from_rails_part2.md

 _any_ full stack framework.
 If you are introduced to web development through that stack and work with only that stack for a very long time, it will be very hard to separate yourself from that train of thinking.
-This has happened to me and only has signifcantly changed after building much larger and more complicated web applications.
+This has happened to me and only has significantly changed after building much larger and more complicated web applications.

 The other day I was speaking to someone who could not separate models from database tables.
 There is no actual MVC going on there.
-Many people thing that models are just a wrapper around persistance.
+Many people thing that models are just a wrapper around persistence.
 There is no concept what does this model actually **do.** What does it represent in your application?
 How does it interact with other models?
 Does it even need to be persisted?
 Tunnel vision is not unique to Rails, but I think